RedisGears/RedisGears/docs/intro.md

 ```

 ??? note "Notice"
     Revert is per shard, if one shard.
-If the initiator decided that the upgrade successed, there will be no revert even if the upgrade failed on some other shards.
-Such scenario can only happened if upgrading the same session on 2 different shards simultanuasly.
+If the initiator decided that the upgrade succeeded, there will be no revert even if the upgrade failed on some other shards.
+Such scenario can only happened if upgrading the same session on 2 different shards simultaneously.
 RedisGears make no attempt to achieve consensus between shards and assume the user will send the upgrade command only to a single shard.

 ### Upgrades Limitation